 Bosses May Have Unclear and Impossible Goals

-Moreover, a leader will have the clear goals for their workers.
+Moreover, a leader will have clear goals for their workers.
 They will set realistic goals that will make their workers feel accomplished and valued.
-The people working for a leader knows what is expected of them.
+The people working for a leader know what is expected of them.

 Finally, last year I went through the same thing but this time I did not stay.
 I left that company after 25 years.